Frequently Asked Questions

 What is behind the success of Enhanced Investor's Alerts?

 Our strategy and technical algorithms gives us the advantage over most trading rooms out there.
-Our algorithm is able to find pumps, and runners extremely early on.
+Our algorithm is able to find pumps, and runners early on.
 The fact that we have professionals around that are able to filter false break outs from real ones makes it easier for our users to profit over time.
-Kevin, our stock guru, is constantly developing/tweaking his algorithm to ensure that it is perfectly matched for the current market.
-His complete trading history can be seen here.
+Kevin, our guru, is constantly developing/tweaking his algorithm to ensure it is matched for the current market environment.

 I lost money on a trade, what do I do?
 Who do I blame?